mhotchen/mhotchen.github.io/_posts/2016-08-01-an-experiment-in-line-numbers.markdown

 1. It becomes easier to see where the complexity lies (around 1.3.2-1.3.3), just from the line numbers.
 On larger files, without even having to read the source you can see where refactoring effort should be focused.
 2. It promotes a flatter structure (which compliments the first exercise in [object calisthenics](https://www.cs.helsinki.fi/u/luontola/tdd-2009/ext/ObjectCalisthenics.pdf)).

 So that's it.
 By using indentation to pack a little more information in to line numbers you can get a quick visual cue of what the state of a source file is.
-[Here's a rough implementation](https://github.com/mhotchen/line-steps) written in C++.
+[Here's a rough implementation](https://github.com/mhotchen/line-steps) written in C.